reiogo/Principles_of_imperative_programming/README.md

 Some of the challenging and rewarding exercises:
 - [Proof-driven Insertion Sort](./highlights/insertion_sort.c0) implemented and verified with full loop invariants and correctness proofs.
+- [Binary Search with Proof](./highlights/binary_search.c0) implemented and verified with full proof.

 ---